microsoft/PowerBI-Icons/README.md

-These Power BI Icons (in PNG and SVG) are provided to you under the Creatice Commons Attribution 4.0 International Public License (see below).

 # Power BI Icons

 This repository contains PNG and SVG versions of icons for Power BI, provided to you to use in your documents or architecture diagrams.